Intellique/intellique-docker/README.md

     storiqonectl api --create <Your App Name>

 Note carefully the API key returned.
-You can then use this API key to send request, for instance:
+You can then use this API key to send requests, for instance:

     # authenticate with the API
 	curl -v -k -X POST --data '{"login":"admin","password":"spider77","apikey":"<uuid>"'}' \